kaste/ass.ets/README.rst

 		map_to='/static',
 		# t.i. a local file ./static/lib.js will later be served as /static/lib.js

-		#use the default implementation
+		# use the default implementation of our manifest
-		manifest=os.path.join(here, 'assets-manifest'),   # we don't want the manifest in the static dir
+		# we don't want the manifest in the static dir, so we provide an absolute path
+		manifest=os.path.join(here, 'assets-manifest'),
 		#or provide your own object that answers get(key) and set(key, value)

-		#some defaults
-		production=use_manifest #in production mode we ask the manifest which file to serve, in this case we need to build before we deploy
+		# in production mode we ask the manifest which file to serve, in this case
+		# we need to build at least once before we deploy
+		production=use_manifest
 		#note: use_manifest is just another filter
 	)

 	jslib = bundle(
 		"jquery.1.7.1.js", #...
-		name='jslib',   # the naive manifest implementation uses this name env=env,        # the bundle inherits all the settings from env
+		name='jslib',   # the naive manifest implementation uses this name as its key env=env,        # the bundle inherits all the settings from env

-		#very explicit pipe of filters
+		# very explicit chain of filters
 		development=[read, merge, store_as('jslib.js')],
 		build_=[read, merge, uglifyjs, store_as('jslib-%(version)s.js'), store_manifest],
-		#yes ^ thats an underscore, because bundles have a build() method
+		# yes ^ thats an underscore, because bundles have a build() method
+		# uglifyjs assumes you have node's uglifyjs in your path, see below on how to cutomize this
 	)

 	# now we could do